Uplift » Is Your Personal Injury Settlement Taxable?

 Exceptions to the Rule

-If you suffer from physical sickness or physical injury, you will be taxed on any damages relating to a breach of contract, assuming the breach of contract is responsible for your injuries, and also that the breach of contract forms the basis of your lawsuit.
+If you suffer from physical sickness or physical injury, you will not be taxed on any damages relating to a breach of contract, assuming the breach of contract is responsible for your injuries and forms the basis of your lawsuit.

 Punitive damages, on the other hand, are always taxable.
-If you are involved in a claim for punitive damages, your attorney will always request the judge to separate the verdict into punitive damages and compensatory damages.
+If you are involved in a claim for punitive damages, your attorney will typically request that the judge separate the verdict into punitive and compensatory damages.
 You can then readily prove to the IRS that part of the verdict was for non-taxable compensatory damages.

-Interest on the judgment of a personal injury verdict is taxable.
+Interest on a personal injury judgment is taxable.
 In many states, court rules add interest for the length of time your case has been pending.

-As an example, if you filed suit on January 1, 2020, you would typically receive interest on the verdict commencing on January 1, 2020, and interest would run until you receive payment.
-If you won at trial on January 1, 2021, but the defendant then appeals and doesn’t finally pay you until March 30, 2022, you would receive interest amounting to two years and three months on the total amount of any unpaid verdict.
-This interest, then, is taxable.
+As an example, if you filed suit on January 1, 2020, you would typically receive interest on the verdict commencing on January 1, 2020, and running until you receive payment.
+If you won at trial on January 1, 2021, but the defendant appeals and does not pay you until March 30, 2022, you would receive interest amounting to two years and three months on the total amount of the unpaid verdict.
+This interest is taxable.

 Claims Limited to Emotional Injury

-Any verdict or settlement for a personal injury claim is only non-taxable as long as it stemmed from a physical injury.
-If you have a claim for employment discrimination or emotional distress, but no accompanying physical injury, you can expect your verdict or settlement to be taxable.
-The only exception would be if you could prove even the slightest degree of physical injury.
-Without this, the IRS will take their cut.
+Any verdict or settlement for a personal injury claim is non-taxable only if it stems from a physical injury.
+If you have a claim for employment discrimination or emotional distress but no accompanying physical injury, you can expect your verdict or settlement to be taxable.
+The only exception is if you can prove even the slightest degree of physical injury.
+Without this, the IRS will take its cut.

 Credit Card Icon